 Place halved tomatoes, whole peeled garlic cloves and thyme sprigs on a rack set in a roasting tray.
 Sprinkle with sugar and sea salt.
 Bake for one hour.

 Bring a large pot of water to the boil and cook the spaghetti according to the directions on the packet or until al dente.While the spaghetti is cooking, heat the olive oil in a large heavy-based fry pan and add onion.
-Saute for five minutes over medium heat until onion softens and is just starting to turn colour.
+Sauté for 5 minutes over medium heat until onion softens and is just starting to turn colour.

 Drain all but half a cup of water from the pasta and add the hot spaghetti and water to the tomato.
 Toss well to combine and season to taste with black pepper.
 Serve with parmesan on the side.